Sometimes, you know, I feel like we’re getting distracted.

 Have you ever had a conversation with an expert and wondered, What the hell are they talking about?

 I still remember when I had just quit my job and spoke to an accountant about tax regulations and setting up my business.
-He talked about VAT thresholds, tax exemptions, filing dates, and he spoke in such general terms that I struggled to keep up and didn’t understand how his advice applied to my situation.
+He talked about VAT software, thresholds, tax exemptions, filing dates, and he spoke in such general terms that I struggled to keep up and didn’t understand how his advice applied to my situation.

 It’s called the curse of knowledge.